SMILEY4/strategy-game/documentation/markdown/game/Ideas.md

 - can do elections
 - list of laws (bonuses) that can be approved (unlocked) when certain happiness levels for certain denizen groups are achieved

+# Trade and Research

+- Discoveries can be made in certain fields (e.g. Black Magic, Steampunk-Tech, ...)
+- Trade (and similar) boosts discoveries in same fields as (trade) partner
+- Country profiting more from trade gains biggger boost
+- its an advantage to have (force) neighbors/paratners to be interested in same field